Synchronizing data between devices

 If you want to manage your set lists from multiple devices, or if you want to collaborate on set list management with your bandmates, you can configure your databases to synchronize wirelessly between any number of devices.
 You can watch a tutorial video, or read on for more details:

 Note: The synchronization functionality requires an in-app purchase for each user (per iTunes, Google Play or Amazon account).
 This means that you can sync all your devices with a single purchase, but if you want to sync with your bandmates' devices, each bandmate will have to purchase the upgrade as well.

-Note: This feature will be phased out in early 2018.
+Note: This feature was discontinued on January 15, 2018.
 Please see this forum post for alternatives.

 - To set up synchronization, start with the device that already contains

 your data.
 In the Set List Maker app, navigate to

 Settings > Database Sync.
 Enter a sync name and a password, and remember